raovishalyadav/DRF_VueJs_JWT_Authentication/README.md

 This is a <b>REST API</b> built using <b><i>Django REST framework (DRF), VUE Js, HTML, CSS, Bootstrap & FontAwesome</i></b>.
 This API has been authenticated using <b>JWT Authentication</b> with Signup, Login & Logout functionalities.
-After every 30 seconds a new access token is generated.
+In this, after every 30 seconds a new access token is generated.